wb-davinci-ror-course-projects/learn_command_line_exercises/chapter_19/Readme.md

 #### -f overrides any warnings or permission denials that may come up and forces the removal of the file

+#### -r it will will remove a directory and it's contents without having to delete the contents first

 >### What does the ifconfig command do?

 #### It configures a network interface, setting an address and parameters.